pmbstyle/Alice/README.md

 ## Features

-- **Voice recognition:** Users can speak to Alice, and their speech is transcribed into text using Groq's Whisper API.
+- **Voice recognition:** Users can speak to Alice with VAD(Voice Activity Detection), and their speech is transcribed into text using Groq's Whisper API.
 - **Text-to-speech:** Alice can respond with synthesized speech using OpenAI's TTS API.
 - **Image recognition:** Users can take screenshots, and Alice can recognize the contents of the image using OpenAI's Vision API.
-- **Conversation history:** The application stores and retrieves relevant conversation history to provide context-aware responses.
+- **Conversation history:** Memory.
+The application stores and retrieves relevant conversation history to provide context-aware responses.
-- **Pinecone vector database:** Conversation messages are embedded and stored in a Pinecone vector database to retrieve relevant memories efficiently.
+- **Pinecone vector database:** Long-term memory.
+Conversation messages are embedded and stored in a Pinecone vector database to retrieve relevant memories efficiently.
-- **Animated assistant appearance:** Using prerendered AI-generated videos
+- **Animated assistant appearance:** Several video states (pre-render, work in progress, more to come):
-- **Function calling:** Alice can perform web searches, crawl/scrape web page content, open apps or URLs on the user's PC, and manage clipboard content.
+  - stand by
+  - thinking
+  - speaking
+- **Function calling:**
+   - web search
+   - get website content
+   - get the weather for a location
+   - open applications on user's computer
+   - open links in user's browser
+   - see user's clipboard content
+   - write to user's clipboard
+   - be aware about current date and time

 ## Technologies Used